Naresh-Chaurasia/talk2naresh/content/memory-palaces/productivity.md

 Give me a mediocre idea that's flawlessly executed and I will win every single time over a genius idea that never gets off the ground.
 Now, most people love to put their focus on the latest and greatest thing, the new idea, the sexy idea.
 But those that execute the fundamentals actually get the best results

-ow, I'm sure you've heard the term knowledge is power, but I disagree.
+Now, I'm sure you've heard the term knowledge is power, but I disagree.
 I don't think knowledge really is power.
 I truly believe that knowledge is potential power, potential power, but only power, if actually acted upon and used that real power comes from its application or execution because without action, there's no results

 ---